Global solutions to the three-dimensional full compressible Navier-Stokes equations with vacuum at infinity in some classes of large data: Global strong solution

 \section{Global strong solution}

 In this section, we shall prove the global existence and uniqueness of the strong solution.
-Since the local existence and uniqueness of the strong solution has been obtained in \cite{cho-Kim: perfect gas} under the conditions of Theorem \ref{3d-th:1.1}, we assume that $T^*>0$ is the maximal time for the existence of the strong solution.
+Since the local existence and uniqueness of the strong solution has been obtained in \cite{cho-Kim: perfect gas} under the conditions of Theorem \ref{3d-th:1.1}, we assume that $T^*>0$ is the maximal existence time of the strong solution.
 We shall prove $T^*=\infty$ by using contradiction arguments.